Grok 4.5 vs Claude: Benchmarks & Pricing

 Pricing Reality: Sticker Price vs What You Actually Pay

 Sticker price is the trap in every model comparison.
-Two things bend the real number.
+Three things bend the real number.

 First, Grok 4.5's token efficiency.
 If the model genuinely solves tasks in fewer output tokens, a $6 output rate can beat a nominally cheaper competitor that rambles. xAI leans hard on this, claiming "twice greater token efficiency" than leading rivals.
 It is a vendor claim, so verify it on your own traffic, but the direction is real.